Harold Washington: Northwestern University School of Law

-Washington then applied for and was admitted to study law at the Northwestern University School of Law in Chicago.
-During this time, Washington was divorced from Dorothy Finch.
-By some accounts, Harold and Dorothy had simply grown apart after Washington was sent overseas during the war during the first year of his marriage.
-Others saw both as young and headstrong, the relationship doomed from the beginning.
-Another friend of Washington's deemed Harold "not the marrying kind."
-He would not marry again, but continued to have relationships with other women; his longtime secretary is said to have said, "If every woman Harold slept with stood at one end of City Hall, the building would sink five inches into LaSalle Street!".

-At Northwestern Law School, Washington was the only black student in his class (there were six women in the class, one of them being Dawn Clark Netsch).
-As at Roosevelt, he entered school politics.
+In 1949, Washington began studies at the Northwestern University School of Law. where he was the only black student in his class (there were six women in the class, one of them being Dawn Clark Netsch).
 In 1951, his last year, he was elected treasurer of the Junior Bar Association (JBA).
 The election was largely symbolic, however, and Washington's attempts to give the JBA more authority at Northwestern were largely unsuccessful.
 On campus, Washington joined the Nu Beta Epsilon fraternity, largely because he and the other people who were members of ethnic minority groups which constituted the fraternity were blatantly excluded from the other fraternities on campus.
 Overall, Washington stayed away from the activism that defined his years at Roosevelt.
 During the evenings and weekends, he worked to supplement his GI Bill income.
 He received his JD in 1952.

+While attending law school, Washington divorced from his wife Dorothy in 1950; they had no children and had often lived separately during their marriage.